kangasbros/djangocon-fi/README.md

 ## How do I sign up?

-Sign up to our facebook event here: https://www.facebook.com/events/221374368326265/
+Just mark yourself as attending to [DjangoCon Finland facebook event](https://www.facebook.com/events/221374368326265/)

-For those who don't use facebook, we'll have a form later.
+For those who don't use facebook, [fill out this form](https://goo.gl/forms/6yMQV3VNEmSbDcrh1)

 ## Comments and requests